Northern Pike

 If there’s a harder hitting fish in our region, I haven’t found it yet!
 These fish are native to the area and are never stocked.
 Big pike love soft-finned forage fish and cold water.
 They find plenty of each here in the Finger Lakes.
 Pike in this area are neglected due to the fact that most anglers target trout, salmon, bass and perch.

-I had one client try for pike on Cayuga Lake during the fall of 2022.
-It was early in the season, but he managed a couple follows on what I’d consider fairly marginal conditions.
-They can be challenging to pinpoint on Cayuga.
-Weed growth continually changes on this lake and some areas are hot one year and void of fish the next year.
+Cayuga Lake offered some top-notch pike fishing in the 1990s and right up through the 2010s.
+Like Seneca Lake, the pike fishing here has been a shadow of its former self in recent years.
+Lake levels are kept low here in the winter and spring.
+This helps to prevent shoreline erosion and damage as well as lamprey spawning success, but it greatly impedes the reproductive success of pike.
+Pike have been scarce in the lake’s southern portions for years now.
+Like Seneca Lake, weed growth continually changes on this lake and some areas are hot one year and void of fish the next year.
 The northern half of the lake seems to be producing better pike fishing than further south, but they’re still a bonus species as of this writing.
 There are plenty of pickerel up there, but you might get one northern for every 25 pickerel.

 Owasco is coming on strong as a top-notch pike fishery.
 The fish appear healthy and well-fed and there are very solid numbers of young fish here as well as some nice 5 to 12lbers.
 I landed a 40″ beauty here in 2021 fishing with John Sander of “Sander’s Guides” fame.
 I had clients catch a couple of beauties here in 2023 – fish up to 41″ long!
-2024 was also very good.
+2024 was also very good as was 2025.

 Keuka Lake offers an occasional bonus fish, but it’s mostly pickerel over there.